waterlock/waterlock/README.md

 this will keep the user association to the ApiKey model and still allow for management of the keys, which is what Waterlock tries to accomplish first and foremost.

 # Config
-Waterlock install a config located at `config/waterlock.json` this file is used to set various options
+Waterlock generates a config located at `config/waterlock.json` this file is used to set various options

 * `baseUrl` - this is the URL your app resides at, used in password reset urls
 * `autheMethod` - the npm package name for the chosen authentication method